thexmanxyz/opi-armbian-scripts/README.md

 This repository contains some useful (maintenance) scripts that I use to manage my OrangePi One server.

 ## Reason
-Actually, none but maybe as source / collection of scripts that could also be beneficial for others, who knows.
+Actually, none, but maybe as source / collection of scripts that could also be beneficial for others, who knows.

 ## Installation
 1. Download the bash files or the package (and extract the included files)